maratai/craftery/nonfiction/social_sciences.md

+# Cartography and Geography
+- Mark Monmonier. *How to Lie with Maps*, 3rd ed.

 # Psychology
 - Julian Janes. *The Origin of Consciousness in the Breakdown of the Bicameral Mind*.
 It is my opinion that this book contains a batshit fringe theory but *damn* if it isn't creative.